Maison Bras awed us with its innovative food and stunning views. This 3 star Michelin restaurant is the ultimate destination dining experience.

-Watch our video to see highlights of our 24 hours at Maison Bras and then keep reading for more details about our amazing dinner.
+Watch our video to see the highlights of our 24 hours at Maison Bras and then keep reading for more details about our amazing destination dinner.

 Le Suquet, the Bras Family’s Relais & Chateau, is located high in the Aubrac hills, overlooking the nearby town of Laguiole.
 Horned Aubrac cattle drive the agricultural industry of the region, and these cows ubiquitously inhabit the grassy, sloping landscape.

 And what a landscape it is.
-Founding chef and nouvelle cuisine legend Michel Bras built the glass encased Maison Bras to integrate into that landscape with clouds and sky serving as walls around dining room guests.
+Founding chef and nouvelle cuisine legend Michel Bras built the glass-encased Maison Bras to integrate into that landscape with clouds and sky serving as walls around dining room guests.
 The extraordinary nouvelle cuisine of Maison Bras has evolved timelessly, much like a classical composition from Bach or Beethoven.
-Signature dishes like the The Gargouillou of Young Vegetables continue to amaze and surprise.
-In a way, the glass enclosed building functions like a great cathedral or concert hall where the natural view contributes to a timeless dining experience.
+Signature dishes like The Gargouillou of Young Vegetables continue to amaze and surprise.
+In a way, the glass-enclosed building functions like a great cathedral or concert hall where the natural view contributes to a timeless dining experience.

 Since founding the 3 star Michelin restaurant in 1992, Bras handed over the kitchen reigns to his highly capable son, Sébastian, in 2009.
-Chef Sébastien has some serious kitchen chops of his own, having previously worked for Paul Bocuse and Pierre Gagnaire.
-The 2012 film Entré le Bras documented the switchover and inspired us to wake up in the middle of the night to reserve a space for a our getaway to Le Suquet.
+Chef Sébastien Bras has some serious kitchen chops of his own, having previously worked for Paul Bocuse and Pierre Gagnaire.
+The 2012 film Entre Les Bras documented the switchover and inspired us to wake up in the middle of the night to reserve a space for our getaway to Le Suquet.